UOR-Foundation/Stone/README.md

 # Stone - A Software Factory for GitHub

 Stone is a structured system for orchestrating GitHub-based development using Claude Code.
 It implements a software factory approach with specialized roles, each with defined responsibilities and boundaries.
+Advanced features provide robust support for common workflow challenges.

 ## Features